Women in classical Athens: Theatre

 The Athenian festival of the Great Dionysia included five days of dramatic performances in the Theatre of Dionysus, and the Lenaia had a dramatic competition as part of its festival.
 Whether women were permitted to attend the theatre during these festivals has been the subject of lengthy debate by classicists, largely revolving around whether the theatre was considered a religious or a civic event.

-Jeffrey Henderson writes that women were present in the theatre, citing Plato's Laws and Gorgias as saying that drama was addressed to men, women and children.
+Jeffrey Henderson argues that women were present in the theatre, citing Plato's Laws and Gorgias as saying that drama was addressed to men, women and children.
 Henderson also mentions later stories about Athenian theatre, such as the tale that Aeschylus' Eumenides had frightened women in the audience into miscarrying.
 Other evidence of the presence of women at the theatre in Athens includes the absence of surviving prohibitions against their attendance and the importance of women in Athenian rituals, especially those associated with Dionysus.

 According to Simon Goldhill, the evidence is fundamentally inconclusive.
-Goldhill writes that the theatre can be seen as a social and political event analogous with the Assembly and the courtroom, and women may have been excluded.
+Goldhill argues that the theatre can be seen as a social and political event analogous with the Assembly and the courtroom, and women may have been excluded.
 David Kawalko Roselli writes that although Goldhill's perspective is valuable, he does not sufficiently consider the theatre's ritual purpose.
 If women did attend the theatre, they may have sat separately from the men.